hekkup/yle-downloader-gui/README.md

         - `QtXml4.dll`
     - `README.md`
     - `Tietoa ohjelmasta.txt`
-    - `yle-downloader-gui.exe`, obviously :)
+    - `yle-downloader-gui.exe`
 - Make a zip package of the above.
 - Use [Inno Setup](http://www.jrsoftware.org/isinfo.php) to compile `installer/innosetup_installer.iss`.
 You may need to edit the paths at the beginning of the script to point to where you gathered the above files.

-## Bugs ##
+## Known issues ##

-- On Windows, the downloader makes file names with utf-8 umlauts.
-- Any bugs the downloader may have.
+- On windows, trying to download a file that already exists, yle-dl crashes to an encoding error while printing a log message.

 ## Thanks ##